webpack/webpack.js.org/content/api/loaders.md

 Remove all dependencies of the loader result.
 Even initial dependencies and these of other loaders.
 Consider using `pitch`.

-### `this.target`

-Target of compilation.
-Passed from configuration options.

-Example values: `"web"`, `"node"`

-### `this.webpack`

-This boolean is set to true when this is compiled by webpack.

-T> Loaders were originally designed to also work as Babel transforms.
-Therefore if you write a loader that works for both, you can use this property to know if there is access to additional loaderContext and webpack features.

 ### `this.emitFile`

 ```typescript